atiselsts/spacescanner/README.md

 SpaceScanner is easy to use and configure.
 There are two ways how to work with SpaceScanner:
 * a command-line interface that expects a configuration file in JSON format as the only argument;
-* a web interface that allows the user to interactively configure, start, and stop the optimizations, as well as see their results graphically.
+* a web interface that allows the user to interactively configure, start, and stop Copasi optimizations, as well as see their results graphically.

 # Directory structure of this repository